zhenjiao/openlocTest/loc/de/articles/cloud-services-php-how-to-use-service-management.md

 If you have downloaded and imported your publish settings file using the [Azure Command-Line Interface][Azure CLI], you can use the `.pem` file that the tools create instead of creating your own.
 The tools create a `.cer` for you and upload it to Azure, and they put the corresponding `.pem` file in the `.azure` directory on your computer (in your user directory).

-After you have created these files, you will need to upload the `.cer` file to Azure via the [Verwaltungsportal][management-portal], and you will need to make note of where you saved the `.pem` file.
+After you have created these files, you will need to upload the `.cer` file to Azure via the [management portal][management-portal], and you will need to make note of where you saved the `.pem` file.

 After you have obtained your subscription ID, created a certificate, and uploaded the `.cer` file to Azure, you can connect to the Azure management endpoint by creating a connection string and passing it to the **createServiceManagementService** method on the **ServicesBuilder** class: